6 Common Inventory Management Errors That Can Cost Your Business

 BHP Billiton: In 2009, BHP Billiton's Olympic Dam mine in Australia faced major production delays due to poor spare parts management.
 When a critical piece of equipment, the ore crusher, unexpectedly failed, the necessary spare parts weren't available in the warehouse.
 This led to prolonged downtime as the parts had to be sourced and shipped, resulting in a significant loss—estimated at $200 million—because the mine couldn't process ore during the delay.
 This incident highlights the crucial role of proper inventory management in keeping operations running smoothly.
 Ensuring critical parts are always available can prevent costly disruptions.

-The Solution You Need: Mobile Inventory Management
+Benefits of Mobile Inventory Management

 Mobile inventory management is not just a one-time fix; it's an ongoing partnership for optimized inventory management.
 It offers numerous benefits that go beyond simply tackling mistakes: